tedward03/codeTest/ReadMe.md

 http://codetest.eu-central-1.elasticbeanstalk.com/api/shoppingList/sync/

-The only two users in place so far are Jim and Joe.
+The only two users in place so far are **Jim** and **Joe**.

-The Request body for getting all the info for a user is and empty Json Array So this rest call should get you some information
+The Request body for getting all the info for a user is an empty Json Array So this rest call should get you some information

 ```